 Digestive tract upsets are one of the most common reasons dogs visit veterinary clinics.
 I frequently prescribe probiotic supplements to help dogs recover.

-My clients often say, “Can I give my dog human probiotics?
+My clients ask, “Can I give my dog human probiotics?
 I already have some for myself.”
-My answer is: Yes!
-You can give dogs probiotic supplements made for humans.
-The organisms used in most formulations for people are similar to those in veterinary-specific products.
+You can indeed give dogs probiotic supplements made for humans.
+The microorganisms used in most formulations for people are similar to those in veterinary-specific products.
 However, supplements made for humans might not be the best choice.

 I recommend Culturelle (click for link to Amazon) as a good human-grade probiotic that is safe to use for dogs.
 It’s the most extensively tested product for humans.
 Culturelle has been recommended by veterinary internal medicine specialists for many years.

 Probiotics for Dogs are Live Bacteria

 Probiotics are live microorganisms designed to improve the dog’s healthy gut bacteria balance.
 They do this by increasing the good bacteria and decreasing the bad/pathogenic bacteria.

 The microbes used in probiotic supplements are healthy bacteria and yeast such as

 A dog’s gut naturally has these organisms in varying numbers.
 It’s unknown exactly how a probiotic bacterium benefits health, but some theories are that

 - Beneficial bacteria help crowd out pathogenic harmful bacteria.

 - Good bacteria reduce bacterial translocation (bad bacteria moving outside of the gastrointestinal tract to other parts of the body).